On the equivalence of all models for $(\infty,2)$-categories: Acknowledgements

 \section{Acknowledgements}

 The first author is supported by GA\v{C}R EXPRO 19-28628X.
 The third author gratefully acknowledges the support of Praemium Academiae of M.~Markl and RVO:67985840.
-The authors thank H.~Gindi for the diagram of figure~\ref{fig:models}.
+The authors thank H.~Gindi for the diagram of figure~\ref{fig:models} and the anonymous reviewer for the precise and detailed recommendations.